 South Africa's app economy is seeing impressive growth, largely fuelled by the massive penetration of mobile smartphones in the country.
-Given that South Africa has one of the largest mobile markets globally, with the majority of households and individuals having access to a mobile phone, there is huge potential for mobile marketing in South Africa, said Arunabh Madhur, regional vice president and head business EMEA at Sharelt Group.
-Sharelt is a peer-to-peer file sharing, content streaming and gaming.
+Given that South Africa has one of the largest mobile markets globally with the majority of households and individuals having access to a mobile phone, there is huge potential for mobile marketing in South Africa, said Arunabh Madhur, regional vice president and head business EMEA at Sharelt group, a peer-to-peer file sharing, content streaming and gaming platform which is currently the fourth largest media publisher globally in volume and power rankings in non-gaming categories on the IAP Index.